MicrosoftDocs/ATADocs/ATPDocs/install-sensor.md

 ---
-title: Install Microsoft Defender for Identity sensor quickstart
+title: Install Microsoft Defender for Identity sensor
-description: Step four of installing Microsoft Defender for Identity helps you to install the Defender for Identity sensor. ms.date: 02/17/2021 ms.topic: quickstart
+description: Learn how to install Microsoft Defender for Identity sensors. ms.date: 02/17/2021 ms.topic: how-to
 ---

-# Quickstart: Install the Microsoft Defender for Identity sensor
+# Install the Microsoft Defender for Identity sensor

-In this quickstart, you'll install the [!INCLUDE [Product long](includes/product-long.md)] sensor on a domain controller.
+Learn how to install the [!INCLUDE [Product long](includes/product-long.md)] sensor on a domain controller.
 If you prefer a silent installation, see the [Silent installation](silent-installation.md) article.

 ## Prerequisites